ACreencia/discord-tts-bot/README.md

 ## Usage
+In order to start the bot, run bot.py
 Here's a list of all the commands for the bot:

 | Command      | Alias   |   Description   | Example usage |